gkerenel/Professional-Communication-Course/README.md

 - Preconceived notions about the speaker
 - Stress or anxiety

-*Strategy*: Identify these barriers early and take steps to minimize their impact on communication effectiveness.
+*Strategy*: Identify these barriers early and take steps to minimise their impact on communication effectiveness.

 ---